The Agent Web — live.

 The Agent Web is not a UX evolution.
 It is an economic and infrastructural realignment.

 HTML is noisy, token-inefficient, layout-dependent, and injection-prone.
-An agent consuming HTML must:
+An AI agent consuming HTML must:

 Every step adds cost and unreliability.
 The conversion target is always Markdown (hierarchical, compact) or JSON (structured, deterministic).

-Traditional web revenue depends on human attention: ads, impressions, affiliate clicks, subscriptions driven by page visits.
+Traditional web revenue depends on human attention: ads, impressions, affiliate clicks.
 AI agents eliminate the visit.
 Every AI-mediated answer that replaces a page load is lost publisher revenue.

 2. Server responds 402 Payment Required with price metadata